Ōtari-Wilton's Bush: Research

 A number of scientific research studies have been conducted within Ōtari-Wilton's Bush regarding biodiversity.
 These include multi-year ecological studies on epiphyte diversity and distribution, masting in the kohekohe tree, and changes in tree abundance over time.

-In 2018, the Lions Ōtari Plant Conservation Laboratory was opened and with it a major research focus on seed germination, long-term storage of seeds, and cryopreservation of seeds of native New Zealand plants, especially in the myrtle family and orchids.
+In 2018, after receiving $72,000 of funding from the Lions Club of Karori, the Lions Ōtari Plant Conservation Laboratory was opened, with a research focus on seed germination, long-term storage of seeds, and cryopreservation of seeds of native New Zealand plants, especially in the myrtle family and orchids.
+The Ōtari laboratory has participated in several research projects studying the relationship between multiple threatened New Zealand orchids and their mycorrhizal fungal partners.